 is the use of a series of drugs.
 It may be given by pill, injection, or via a catheter.
 In this case, it is used to help improve symptoms and slow the progression of the disease by interrupting the growth of the abnormal cells that produce amyloid protein.
 It is used in:

 Primary amyloidosisSecondary amyloidosis—an aggressive treatment of the underlying inflammatory process or diseaseHereditary amyloidodis

 to replace damaged or diseased cells.
 This process is used in:

 Primary amyloidodis—Your own immature blood cells are transfused.
 This process is called autologous stem cell transplant.
-Medicines, like chemotherapy drugs, may be used with this treatment.Hereditary amyloidodis—Cells are transplanted from a donor body.
+Medications, like chemotherapy drugs, may be used with this treatment.Hereditary amyloidodis—Cells are transplanted from a donor body

 This is the removal of a diseased organ and transfer of a healthy donor organ to the recipient.
 In these cases, it is the liver or kidney.
 It may be done in all major forms of amyloidosis.
 In the case of hereditary amyloidosis, it may stop the progression of the disease.

 .
 This can decrease the production of amyloid.
 It may be done for primary and secondary amyloidodis.

 Treatments for all forms of amyloidosis include: Medications—such as diuretics to rid your body of excess fluid and steroids to relieve inflammationDietary changes—The diet chosen will depend on the organ affected and related complicationsHospice—Treatment to relieve pain and suffering from progressively fatal complications